etherealvisage/cpsc301/docs/use_cases.md

 * Preconditions: U is authenticated with S
 * Preconditions: U receives a list of archived memos.
 * Main success scenario:
-    1. U selects \`Memos' from global navigation menu.
+    1. U selects `Memos' from global navigation menu.
-    2. S generates list of memos and sends resulting page to U.
+    2. S generates a list of memos and sends resulting page to U.

 Use Case 8